 You must wait until the next calendar year to reapply for funding for the same project.
 You may submit a funding request for a new or different project right away.

-The Foundation is unable to fund every request for funding we receive.
-In an average year, we are able to fund approximately one in four proposals.
+Given the constraints of our budget, the Foundation is unable to fund every request for funding we receive.
 Our focus on initiatives in Baltimore City also limits our ability to fund proposals submitted from other geographic areas.

 Please submit your interim and post-grant reports by logging into our grant portal and clicking the “Requirements” tab on the top left of your screen.
 If you do not see your reports, please contact us at email@example.com – we likely missed a step in publishing your reports to the web.